 There are a few things to consider when buying a vibrator.

 Vibrators can be made of silicone, latex, and plastic.
-Silicone is non-porous and you can sterilize it by boiling it in water for a couple of minutes.
-Latex has some porous qualities, so it's less hygienic than silicone or plastic.
+Silicone is non-porous; you can sterilize it by boiling it in water for a couple of minutes.
+Latex has porous qualities, so it's less hygienic than silicone or plastic.
 Plastic can also be porous and difficult to clean thoroughly.
-If you're using any kind of vibrator with a cord, make sure the cord is not easily accessible.
+If you're using any vibrator with a cord, make sure the cable is not easily accessible.

-The material that your vibrator is made of will have an effect on the type of vibrations you feel during use.
-For example, if you have sensitive skin or are prone to irritation, then look for a silicone vibrator because they tend to be more flexible than other materials and won't cause irritation or redness like some plastic toys can do.
+The material that your vibrator is made of will affect the vibrations you feel during use.
+For example, if you have sensitive skin or are prone to irritation, look for a silicone vibrator because they tend to be more flexible than other materials and won't cause irritation or redness like some plastic toys.

 Are Satisfactory and Womanizer Products Better?

 Satisfactory and Womanizer products are much better than the Rose Toy.
-Satisfactory has a powerful motor that can offer up to 10,000 pulses per minute, as well as a soft tip for extra comfort.
-The Womanizer has three different speeds and its compact design makes it easy to travel with.
+Satisfactory has a powerful motor that can offer up to 10,000 pulses per minute and a soft tip for extra comfort.
+The Womanizer has three different speeds, and its compact design makes it easy to travel.

-Both products are FDA-approved, which means they have been tested by an independent laboratory and found to be safe for use.
+Both products are FDA-approved, which means they have been tested by an independent laboratory and found safe for use.
 This is something that the Rose Toy cannot claim.

 In addition, Satisfactory and Womanizer products come with a full warranty against any defects in materials or workmanship.
-This means that if your Satisfactory or Womanizer breaks during normal use within one year of purchase, you can get it replaced at no cost to you.
-You might need proof of purchase before getting a replacement, however — so be sure to keep your receipt!
+This means that if your Satisfactory or Womanizer breaks during regular use within one year of purchase, you can get it replaced at no cost to you.
+However, you might need proof of purchase before getting a replacement, so be sure to keep your receipt!

 Tell Me the Best Way to Clean a Vibrator?